9812u49823juhre/Great/Goodies.md

  * accents e -> accented chars with that base char
  * Add generator for Chess960 board.
  * Mimic unix cal command, e.g. cal 1 2012
+ * Bring up the datasheet when I search for an electronics part

 ### Being Worked on
  * BEING WORKED ON Suicide hotline #s.